wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 instance, an "uncompress" task must read in an image file from disk to uncompress it.
-Then, whether it writes back to disk the uncompressed image or keeps in RAM so that the "pre-process" task can do its job is up to the program's implementation in software.
+Then, whether it writes back to disk the uncompressed image or keeps it in RAM so that the "pre-process" task can do its job is up to the program's software implementation.
 Given that the DAG above does not show any output file for these tasks, the idea is  to keep everything in RAM and/or I/O operations.
 Clearly keeping things in RAM can avoid costly I/O operation, but as we know RAM capacity is limited.
-So, based on what we learned in the previous tab, we could lose parallel efficiency due to RAM constraints.
+So, based on what we learned in the previous tab, we could loose parallel efficiency due to RAM constraints.

 #### Simulating Simple Task Dependencies